Relintai/entity_spell_system/README.md

 ### Vendors

-I don't yet have a vendor ui exmaple, however if you want them you can already implement them in a simple way.
+I don't yet have a vendor ui example, however if you want them you can already implement them in a simple way.
 `EntityData` has a `VendorItemData` property, you can display this clientside, and implement a buy request from client to server.

 If you also want limited vendor inventory items, you can implement them the same way looting works (create a bag for the vendor, and fill it